 A bonus “nice to have” in addition to these four things is granular internal controls that you might not get with simple apps or spreadsheets.
 Want your sales reps to be able to enter orders but not change their commission?
 Or, warehouse pickers only able to see the quantity of items but not their cost?
 Having a tight control over security as you hire more employees is crucial for a smooth operation.

-Paragon’s product suite gives businesses the power to leverage ERP at any level.
-ParagonSMB’s friendly UI and flexibility invites small and medium sized businesses to adopt a new tool quickly and future-proof their operations as they grow.
-With ParagonERP, larger, more seasoned businesses can enjoy in-depth custom workflows and automations with the option to opt-in for support from our in-house professional services team.
+Paragon’s range of solutions gives businesses the power to leverage ERP at any level.
+It's friendly UI and flexibility invites small and medium sized businesses to adopt a new tool quickly and future-proof their operations as they grow.
+Larger, more seasoned businesses can enjoy in-depth custom workflows and automations with the option to opt-in for support from our in-house professional services team.

 Regardless of where you land on the ERP complexity spectrum, any business can benefit from having a centralized system in place that tracks your activities, records the data, and gives you detailed information on your operations.
 You’ll find you spend less time struggling with disconnected processes and you’ll have the data you need to back up your decisions.
 Most importantly, you’ll gain peace of mind knowing your operations are under control.